gvp-study/SFND_3D_Object_Tracking/3D-ObjectTracking.md

 4. And lastly, you will conduct various tests with the framework.
 Your goal is to identify the most suitable detector/descriptor combination for TTC estimation and also to search for problems that can lead to faulty measurements by the camera or Lidar sensor.
 In the last course of this Nanodegree, you will learn about the Kalman filter, which is a great way to combine the two independent TTC measurements into an improved version which is much more reliable than a single sensor alone can be.
 But before we think about such things, let us focus on your final project in the camera course.

 # FP.1: MatchBoundingBoxes
 The method "matchBoundingBoxes" takes as input both the previous and the current data frames and provides as output the ids of the matched regions of interest (i.e. the boxID property).
 The output is a list of pairs of bounding box ids that match between frames.
 The best match for a bounding box in the previous frame is the bounding box in the current frame with the highest number of keypoint correspondences.

-To do this, I use a 2D array of match counts called pt_matches.
+To do this, I iterated over the matched keypoints in list of matches and found the best bounding box correspondences between bounding boxes between frames.
+I use a 2D array pt_matches to count the match counts between bounding box ids as shown below.

 ```cpp
 void matchBoundingBoxes(std::vector<cv::DMatch> &matches, std::map<int, int> &bbBestMatches, DataFrame &prevFrame, DataFrame &currFrame)